 Recent studies suggest that more than 200 million medication errors occur in the NHS every year.
-Whilst three in four of the errors are unlikely to result in harm to patients, some medication errors can cause irreversible damage, or even death.
+And although three in four errors are unlikely to result in harm, some medication errors can cause irreversible damage or even death.
 Approximately 700 deaths per year are classed as ‘avoidable adverse drug reactions'.

 - Incorrect dosage